antmicro/kenning-pipeline-manager/docs/source/external-app-communication.md

 #### 0 - OK

-Message of `type` OK is used to indicate a success and optionally includes an answer to a previous request.
+Message of `type` `OK` is used to indicate a success and optionally includes an answer to a previous request.
 Its `content` may vary depending on the request type.

 #### 1 - ERROR

-Message of `type` ERROR is used to indicate a failure and optionally includes an answer to a previous request.
+Message of `type` `ERROR` is used to indicate a failure and optionally includes an answer to a previous request.
 Its `content` may vary depending on the answered request.

 ### Request messages - sent by {{project}}

+#### 7 - PROGRESS

+Message of `type` `PROGRESS` is an optional type used to inform {{project}} about the status of a running dataflow.
+`PROGRESS` message type can only be used once a message of type `RUN` is received and can be sent multiple times before sending a final response message of type either `ERROR` or `OK` that indicates the end of the run.
+The progress information is conveyed in `content` using a number ranging `0 - 100` encoded in UTF-8 that signals the percentage of completion of the run.
+See [RUN](#RUN) for more information.

 #### 2 - VALIDATE